ziyoung/better-wilcom-docs/wilcom-docs/Production/hoops/Define_custom_hoops.md

 ![hoops00053.png](assets/hoops00053.png)

-5Click Save Hoop or Save Hoop As.
+5. Click Save Hoop or Save Hoop As.
 The Save Hoop As dialog opens.

 ![SaveHoopAs.png](assets/SaveHoopAs.png)

-6Give your hoop a meaningful name – e.g. ‘Rectangle 180x120’.
+6. Give your hoop a meaningful name – e.g. ‘Rectangle 180x120’.

-7Click Save.
+7. Click Save.
 Your user-defined hoop is now available for use along with the system-defined hoops.

 ## Tips for use...